-If the skin is intact and firm enough to withstand pressure: hold the skin in place with one hand and remove the tape bit by bit in the direction of the hair growth, keeping the hand immediately behind the tape being pulled off.
+If the skin is intact and firm enough to withstand pressure; hold the skin in place with one hand and remove the tape bit by bit in the direction of the hair growth.
+Ensure the hand is immediately behind the tape being pulled off.
 Wet the tape well beforehand, if required.

 Another handy aid is Sterilium.
 Allow it to soak in so that the adhesive layer has the chance to dissolve and then remove the tape slowly.

-You must have adequate knowledge of the problem to be treated and the correct taping technique in order to achieve a positive result.
+You must have adequate knowledge of the problem to be treated, as well as the correct taping technique in order to achieve a positive result.

-Improper use can be counterproductive or even cause new problems!
-We recommend that one should only apply tape oneself after a thorough explanation and good instructions from a therapist with adequate taping experience.
+Improper use can be counterproductive, or even cause new problems!
+We recommend that one should only apply tape to oneself, after a thorough explanation and good instruction from a therapist with adequate taping experience.

 In the event of doubt or symptoms, you should always contact a physician or paramedic who has adequate knowledge of the Medical Taping Concept.